 SEM stands for Search Engine Marketing.
-In this blog post, we will go through what this really means for digital marketing and how you can use SEM to succeed in achieving your marketing goals. ¨
+In this blog post, we will go through what this really means for digital marketing and how you can use SEM to successfully achieve your marketing goals. ¨

 SEM - Search Engine Marketing

-When it comes to SEM today, most people refer to Google Ads.
-Google Ads is Google's advertising platform where you can pay to advertise in Google's search results, but SEM can just as easily be about advertising in any search engine, e.g. Bing or Duckduckgo.
+When talking about SEM today, most people refer to Google Ads.
+Google Ads is Google's advertising platform where you can pay to advertise in Google's search results, but SEM can just as easily be about advertising in any search engine, such as Bing or Duckduckgo.

 Below are examples of search engine marketing in blue for both Bing and Google.

-As a user of Google, it is clear in the search results what is an ad and what are organic results.
-The ads are always marked as “Advertisement” which you can see marked in green in the image above.
+As a Google user, it's clear from the search results what is an ad and what is organic.
+The ads are always marked as "Ad" as you can see highlighted in green in the image above.

 The differences between SEM and SEO

 It is important to distinguish between SEM and SEO.
-SEO is about optimizing your website to appear organically in search results on a search engine.
-To appear organic in Google search results, you pay nothing.
-When you appear organically in Google's search engine, it means that Google has ranked your content as a good match to show on a specific question.
+SEO is about optimising your website to appear organically in search results on a search engine.
+To appear organically in Google search results, you pay nothing.
+When you appear organically in Google's search engine, it means that Google has ranked your content as a good match to show up on a specific query.

-Examples of organic results in the search engines Bing and Google can be seen in the images earlier in this post and are marked in red.
+Examples of organic results in the Bing and Google search engines are shown in the images earlier in this post and are highlighted in red.

-In addition to the difference that you pay to be visible and get clicks when it comes to SEM and that you do not pay anything to be seen organically in search engines, the other difference is control.
+Apart from the big difference that you pay to be seen and get clicks when it comes to SEM and that you don't pay anything to be seen organically in search engines, the big difference is control.

-Advertising in a search engine (SEM) means you can control where your ads appear.
-You can check that your SEM ad should only appear in the search "what does marketing cost" and that it should not be visible on any other search.
+Advertising in a search engine (SEM) means that you can control where your ads appear.
+You can control that your SEM ad will only appear in the search "what does marketing cost" and that it will not appear in any other search.

 You can't control it this way when working with SEO.
-Even if you optimize your content and website to only be visible on a certain search, the search engine can rank you on a completely different keyword that you do not want to be seen on.
+Even if you optimize your content and website to appear only on a particular search, the search engine may rank you on a completely different keyword that you don't want to appear on.

-You can also control how much traffic you want to drive through SEM and also turn off an ad at any time and therefore completely stop getting traffic from an SEM campaign.
-This can be good if you e.g. works with a campaign for a specific product that then sells out.
-Then you do not want more visitors to visit your website and not be able to order the product they are looking for.
+It is also possible to control how much traffic you want to drive through SEM and even turn off an ad at any time and therefore stop getting traffic from an SEM campaign altogether.
+This can be useful if, for example, you are working on a campaign for a certain product that then sells out.
+Then you don't want more visitors to visit your website and not be able to order the product they are looking for.

-A common question when it comes to SEM and SEO is what to put resources and time on.
+A common question when it comes to SEM and SEO is what to spend your resources and time on.
 We have a blog post that only touches on that question here: SEO or SEM where should you spend your budget?

 The basics of SEM are simple.
-As an advertiser, you decide what your ad should look like and what text it should contain.
-Then choose which keywords you want your ad to appear on.
-Here are a number of different strategies and functions where you can use exact match, wide match, etc. Then you set a budget for how much a click can cost and how much you want to spend within a certain time interval e.g. weekly budget or monthly budget.
+You, the advertiser, decide how your ad will look and what text it will contain.
+Then you choose which keywords you want the ad to appear on.
+There is a plethora of different strategies and features where you can use exact match, broad match, etc. Then you set a budget for how much a click can cost and how much you want to spend within a certain time interval e.g. weekly budget or monthly budget.

 SEM is relatively complex and there are many different ways to set up campaigns and ads.
-There are also lots of different types of bidding strategies, ad format strategies, etc.
+There are also many different types of bidding strategies, ad format strategies, etc.

-It is important to keep in mind that the cost per click is not fixed but that it is done through automatic bidding at any given moment with the search engine.
+It is important to note that the cost per click is not fixed, but is determined by automatic bidding at any given moment by the search engine.
 Therefore, you may not appear at all if you have too low a budget set per click.

-It's not just cost-per-clicks that affect whether your ad will appear.
-Each ad has a Quality Score between 1 and 10 that is multiplied by your click budget to give your weighted bid in any given auction.
-What affects the quality score is, expected click-through rate, experience on the landing page and relevance to the ad.
+It's not just price per click that affects whether your ad will be shown.
+Each ad has a quality score between 1 and 10 which is multiplied by your click budget to give your weighted bid in any given auction.
+What affects the quality score is, expected click-through-rate, landing page experience and relevance of the ad.

 When should you work with SEM?

-Working with SEM is perfect for those who want to get traffic to a website quickly and have not generated traffic before.
-One of the absolute main benefits of SEM is that you could set up a campaign today and start getting traffic right away.
+Working with SEM is perfect for those who want to get traffic to their website quickly and don't have a history of traffic.
+One of the absolute main advantages of SEM is that you could set up a campaign today and start getting traffic right away.

-There are some keywords that have lots of competition for search results.
-When it comes to SEO and if you know that such a keyword or phrase is important for you to get leads or business then SEM is the only option to be seen there in a reasonable future.
-In that case, SEM is excellent until you have managed to work up your own SEO and appear organic on that keyword.
+There are certain keywords that have really high competition when it comes to SEO and if you know that such a keyword or phrase is important for you to get leads or business, SEM is the only option to appear there in the reasonable future.
+In that case, SEM is great until you manage to work up your own SEO and appear organically on that keyword.

-SEM is almost always a good activity as there are probably keywords that you do not cover today with the help of your own SEO work and which you can cover through SEM.
-The disadvantage of SEM is that in the long run it is relatively expensive if you compare with SEO.
-The reason for this is that SEM costs for every click.
-SEO is instead more of an investment in content that over time makes the cost per click lower.
+SEM is almost always a good activity as there are likely to be keywords that you are currently not covering with your own SEO work that you can cover through SEM.
+The downside of SEM is that it is relatively expensive in the long run if you compare it to SEO.
+The reason for this is that SEM costs per click and SEO instead is more of an investment in content which over time causes the cost per click to drop.
 This is well illustrated by the image below.

 SEM - Search Engine Marketing is paid advertising in search engines.
-When you do a search in a search engine, you can quickly see that it is SEM as it says "ad" next to the result if it is paid.
+When you do a search in a search engine, you can quickly see what is SEM as it says "ad" next to the result if it is paid.

-Where there is no “ad" in a search engine, organic results are about SEO.
+Where it does not say "ad" in a search engine are organic results and are about SEO.